Benefits of doing an employee check-in on a weekly basis

 - Increase employee engagement by up to 26%.

 - Improve company culture, according to 89% of employees.

 - Fosters social connection between employees (86%), and greater belonging to the business (81%).

 - Reduces the temptation of turnover, according to 75% of employees.

 - Improves peformance by encouraging innovation (33%) and increasing work results (22%).

 - Benefits wellbeing for 84% employees.

-One of the major benefits of a weekly check-in is that the opportunity for peer recognition is baked right in.
-Recogniton questions are one of the major question types we offer through Weekly10.
-By asking your people who's gone above and beyond or been the most helpful, you give them a chance to pick their own MVPs.
+One of the major benefits of a weekly check-in is the opportunity for peer recognition is baked right in.
+Recognition questions are one of the major question types we offer through Weekly10.
+Asking your people who's gone above and beyond gives them the chance to look outside their own sphere of influence.
+Deeper team bonds develop as a result.

 3. Weekly goal updates curb the urge to micromanage